eccenca/DataspaceConnector/CONNECTING_TO_A_BROKER.md

   * Request Connection Access

-Some of the IDS Brokers require IP unblockage to be able either to connect or even open the interface.
+Some of the IDS Brokers requires an IP unblockage or to be formaly notified before connections take place.
-If you are unable to connect even after setting up your key, this might be the problem.
+If you are unable to connect even after setting up your trusted key, this might be the reason.
 Next section compiles a list of brokers their resp. connection addresses and main mantainers.
 You can request a IP Unblockage writing to the broker's respective contact.